jovanimal/My-Learning-Tracker/log.md

 To build up my foundation in front end web development, particularly Javascript and JS frameworks.

 ----------------------------------------------------------
+## Wed 15 Jan 20

+Working on Bootstrap.
+First Challenge is to use only Bootsrap to clone a website without writing any CSS code: https://bootstrap-next-example.netlify.com/.
+Though I have limited experience on Bootstrap, it's impressive to see what Bootstrap alone can do and I get to know Bootstrap in an in-depth level today.
+Good stuff.

+The second challenge is to use a combination of Bootstrap and CSS to clone a website: https://musing-goodall-f54def.netlify.com/.

 ## Tue 14 Jan 20

 Mainly working on CSS Animations.
 We have a group project after lunch which requires us to clone a website: https://shopme-next.netlify.com/.
 Worked with team member Kay Shaun and Irsyad.